gruposantander/digital-trust-authorization-code-profile-specs/dtp-authorization-code-flow.md

 }
 ```

-Note that `request_uri` can be either URL or URN, within this spec it is hosted by the authorization server.
-The advantage of the authorization server hosting the request object is that it does not have to support outbound requests to a client specified request URI nor rely on the entropy of the URI for the confidentiality of the request object.
+Note that `request_uri` can be either a URL or URN - within this spec it is hosted by the authorization server.
+The advantage of the authorization server hosting the request object is that it does not have to support outbound requests to a client specified request URI, nor rely on the entropy of the URI for the confidentiality of the request object.

-When the request object is stored at the authorization server, the `request_uri` value typically is a [@!URN].
+When the request object is stored on the authorization server, the `request_uri` value typically is a [@!URN].

 ## Initiate Authorization Error Response {#err-init-auth-resp}